Labyrinths & Liontaurs

 Rods

 Rods are scepter-like devices that usually have one spell to bestow on an owner, and almost always have a special magical power as well.
 Rods weigh 1 pound if they are useless in combat; 3 pounds if they can be used as a light mace, and 5 pounds if they can be used as a heavy mace (see below).
 They range from 2 feet to 3 feet long and are usually made of iron or some other metal; they resize to suit your size, but the weight remains the same.
 These sturdy items have 15 hit points and hardness 10.
+A rod held in hand does not interfere with somatic components.

 Immovable Rod

-Aura abjuration; CL use your CL
+Aura abjuration; CL 10

 Slot —; Value 12,000 gp